Midlife Feels Different. Your Care Should, Too.

 Q: Do you prescribe hormone therapy?

 A: Yes.
-When clinically appropriate, hormone therapy may be part of a comprehensive treatment plan.
-Decisions are guided by current medical evidence, individual risk factors, and overall health goals.
-Compounded hormones are not required.
+When clinically appropriate, FDA/approved hormonal therapy may be prescribed as part of a comprehensive treatment plan.
+Decisions are guided by evidence-based medical society guidelines, individual risk factors, and overall health goals.
+Compounded hormones are not required or prescribed as we can prescribe bioidentical hormones using FDA-approved therapies.

 Q: Do you prescribe GLP1 medications?